 There are a few different types of master key systems you can install, and here is an overview of the most common and popular ones.

-- Temporary construction keying are types of master keys that are for a specified job or time period.
+- Temporary construction keying is a type of master key that is for a specified job or time period.
 The construction cylinders inside the lock respond to certain keys (given to employees for example) but once these cylinders are taken out and replaced with final cylinders then the previous keys will no longer work on them.
 These are perfect for convenience as well as security purposes.

 - A master keyed system is similar but there are often change keys in this system so that the master key holder can rekey the lock if need be, and make entry or unauthorized access even more difficult.